kordaniel/gosagora/README.md

 - Make sure that `.env.<production|development|test>` contains the variable `GOOGLE_APPLICATION_CREDENTIALS` and that it points to the JSON file

-### Firebase CLI and Firebase Local Emulator Suite
+### Firebase CLI and Firebase Local Emulator Suite for DEV/TEST environments
 Use [Firebase CLI](https://firebase.google.com/docs/cli) in development and test environments.

 #### Supported Firebase CLI version and its requirements